top of page

 Sometimes emotions take on a life of their own.
 We can separate from their intensity by "talking" to them.
 We're presenting alternatives when we speak directly to something or someone.
 Well chosen and individualized phrasing can dramatically change our state.

 A perfect example is navigating a website with a ton of information.
-Sometimes just deliberately reaching each item can take the intimidation and sense of overwhelm in completing a task.
+Or a manual with step by step instructions.
+Sometimes just deliberately reading each item can take the intimidation and sense of overwhelm in completing a task.
+NOT trying to internalize or understand it.
 This could mean going section by section, link by link, and simply reading it.
-The more we can digest, the better the brain sees what's possible, but in pieces.
+The more we can ingest, the better the brain sees what's possible, but in pieces.
+We don't have to fully digest it yet.

 Effective Semantics